Julian Dobbs: Anglican Diocese of the Living Word and ACNA

-He was referred to as the 'based bishop' in 2022 by author and journalist, Rod Dreher.
+The diocese has 43 congregations and over 120 clergy.He was referred to as the 'based bishop' in 2022 by author and journalist, Rod Dreher.
 Dreher wrote, "I’ve been this week at the conference of the Anglican Diocese of the Living Word (ACNA), led by Bishop Julian Dobbs.
 The bishop gave his annual address on Friday morning, and … Lord have mercy, if only ten percent of bishops and pastors talked like this man, we would be living in a different country."
 In that address Bishop Dobbs said, "Courage is not something that regularly appears in the conversation and discipline of many North America Christians.
 With respect, being a Christian in North America today does not always require a whole lot of courage.
 But brothers and sisters, as the clouds around our nation begin to gather and the powers of darkness extend their influence, we the followers of Jesus Christ in this generation must ready ourselves to act, where necessary, with courage."

+In 2023 Bishop Julian Dobbs presided over the inaugural case of the Provincial Tribunal of the Anglican Church in North America.
+He served as presiding judge with 6 other elected judges.
+The court issued its initial decision in June 2023.

+Consecrated as a bishop in 2011, Bishop Dobbs is one of the longest serving active diocesan bishops in the ACNA.
+Dobbs, along with Bp.
+Ray Sutton, was chosen to temporarily lead the Province after Archbishop Wood went on leave following allegations of sexual harassment, abuse of power, and plagiarism.
+On November 17, 2025, Bp.
+Ray Sutton announced his resignation as Dean of the Province, leaving Bp.
+Dobbs as Dean and acting archbishop.